ACTG-ARL: Differentially Private Conditional Text Generation with RL-Boosted Control: Conclusion, limitations, and future work

 We introduced a hierarchical framework (with ACTG as the optimal configuration) and a novel Anchored RL recipe that, together, form our end-to-end algorithm \textbf{ACTG-ARL}.
-This approach yields: 1) state-of-the-art DP synthetic text datasets, and 2) a controllable, instruction-following generator.
-Beyond these concrete results, our work advances the field by elevating \textit{control} as a third, crucial dimension alongside utility and privacy in DP synthetic text generation—one that brings broad practical benefits.
+Our approach delivers: 1) state-of-the-art DP synthetic text datasets and 2) a controllable, instruction-following generator.
+More broadly, our work elevates \textit{control} as a third critical dimension, alongside utility and privacy, in DP synthetic text generation, with substantial practical benefits.

-A limitation of our study is that all experiments were conducted on a fixed model size (\texttt{gemma-3-1b-pt}).
-An important future work is to explore how our algorithm performs across model scales: scaling up to test whether the gains persist, and scaling down to understand the smallest model size that can benefit from design choices such as rich schema, best-of-$N$ sampling, and RL.
-Another promising direction is to explore how pre-generation conditioning, which is the focus of this work, can be combined with post-generation filtering or resampling as in~\citet{yu2024privacypreserving}, to further improve the quality of synthetic datasets.
+\paragraph{Limitations.} Due to computational constraints, we only report results on a single model family and across two model sizes (\texttt{gemma-3-1b-pt} in the main text and \texttt{gemma-3-4b-pt} in~\Cref{appsec:gemma4b}).
+Our evaluation also focuses on the biomedical domain (bioRxiv and PMC-patients) and has not yet covered other fields such as legal, financial, or conversational text.